 There are some great free printable activities over on Kiddycharts which has got a What The Ladybird Heard colouring sheet, dominoes, find the ladybird activity and an activity to match the animal to the noise that they make.

-The Gruffalo site has a free downloadable pack for some of the stories created by Julia Donaldson and illustrated by Lydia Monks, as well as activities for The Singing Mermaid and The Rhyming Rabbit (amongst others) it has a wordsearch and a printable activity sheet for drawing the Snuggly Snerd from What The Ladybird Heard Next.
+The Gruffalo site has a free printable pack for some of the stories created by Julia Donaldson and illustrated by Lydia Monks, as well as activities for The Singing Mermaid and The Rhyming Rabbit (amongst others) it has a wordsearch and a printable activity sheet for drawing the Snuggly Snerd from What The Ladybird Heard Next.

 Red Ted Art share a sweet handprint ladybird craft as part of their handprint alphabet series.